Kim Zmeskal: 1992 Barcelona Olympics

-Although she earned enough points to compete in the all-around competition, Zmeskal would falter during her first event of the competition, floor exercise, stepping out of bounds on her last tumbling pass.
+Although she earned enough points to compete in the all-around competition, Zmeskal faltered during her first event of the competition, floor exercise, stepping out of bounds on her last tumbling pass.
 She faltered again in the final rotation with a shaky beam routine and finished 10th in the all-around final.
 Zmeskal finished off the podium in event finals as well, placing 8th on the vault after sitting down her second vault, and 6th in the floor final (although many commentators and coaches alike felt that she should have at least tied for the bronze medal).
-It would later be revealed that Zmeskal was suffering from a tibial stress fracture before and during the Olympics began.
+It was later revealed that Zmeskal was suffering from a tibial stress fracture before and during the Olympics.

 “I've learned that you don't have to win first place to win” is how Zmeskal reflected upon her Olympic experience, recognizing her performance during the Team Final (in which no individual medals were awarded) as her greatest athletic achievement- overcoming a sizeable score deficit due to a compulsory beam fall as well as an injured tibia to qualify to the 1992 Olympic All Around final.
 She also defined standing alongside her teammates on the medal stand to receive their Olympic bronze medals as contributing to that “win”.

 Comeback and retirement

-Any dreams for a comeback to compete in the 1996 Olympic Games would be dashed after a slow recovery due to a torn anterior cruciate ligament (ACL) in her right knee suffered during a floor exercise exhibition in Worcester, MA.
+Any dreams for a comeback to compete in the 1996 Olympic Games were dashed after a slow recovery due to a torn anterior cruciate ligament (ACL) in her right knee suffered during a floor exercise exhibition in Worcester, MA.

 In 1998, Zmeskal returned to competition with a decent showing at the U.S. National Championships in Indianapolis, finishing 11th all around.
 By 1999, she was even considered a possibility for the 2000 Olympics team after representing the U.S. internationally in her final competition in Shanghai, China in the fall of 1998.
 However, a ruptured right achilles tendon in July 1999, followed by a torn calf muscle in the same leg while taking off for a double tuck, ended her career in January 2000.

 Zmeskal was inducted into the International Gymnastics Hall of Fame in May 2012.

-Her renewed faith journey has played a significant role in her life, particularly since 2020.
+Personal life

+Zmeskal married Chris Burdette on October 23, 1999.
+The marriage produced three children.
+Per Chris Burdette's Linkedin page, in June 2019, the couple split with Kim taking full ownership of Texas Dreams in March 2022.